Raregendary/SimpleBeatmapAnalyzer/README.md

 1. Maybe add optinal support for 1/3 or 1/6th or other uncomon Snap Divisors **(prob wont)**
 1. Figure out a way to have an indicator if the map is ranked/loved/qualified/graveyarded
 	* That doesnt require everyone to use thier APIv1 key.
+1. Make it so you need to compute once the map and not every time you run the program
 ## F.A.Q.
 1. Why does it run slow ?
 	* The program needs to search for all your ".osu" files and then parse all of them to calculate alot of metrics.
 Most of the time is taken by [ROSU-PP](https://github.com/MaxOhn/rosu-pp) to calculate difficulty and pp for the maps aswel as reading from the disc and parsing.
 This program scales very well with fast SSD storage and alot of cores *(on my r5 3600x with 860Evo ssd its 2500 maps per second)*